Optional Practical Training (OPT) Application Basics

 A student is eligible for post-completion OPT once:

-- You have completed all degree requirements with the exception of the thesis/dissertation.
+2. You are a graduate student and have completed all degree requirements with the exception of the thesis/dissertation.

 Full-time vs. Part-time OPT

 Part-time OPT is deducted at half the rate of full-time OPT towards the 12 month total.
 For example, if a student engages in 6 months of part- time OPT prior to degree completion, 3 months of eligibility will be deducted from their total of 12 months of eligibility and they will have 9 months of full-time OPT remaining.

 Part time CPT has no impact on OPT.
 Please be aware, however, if an F-1 student has engaged in 12 months or more of full-time Curricular Practical Training (CPT), he/she is ineligible for OPT.

 When to Apply for OPT

 Students applying for pre-completion OPT can mail their applications to USCIS up to 90 days before their requested OPT start date.
 In order to begin working, the student must have the EAD card and have reached the start date on the card.
 On Form I-765, section 20 should be completed as follows: (C)(3)(A).